 2011 – Panda – About 12% of search results were hit by the Panda update.
 Panda targeted content farms and weak, thin content.
 Additional Panda updates have happened in the years since.

 2012 – Penguin – Penguin targeted websites that were over-SEO’d.
 Websites that had poorly written, keyword-stuffed content were hardest hit.

 2014 – Pigeon – Pigeon saw some drastic search result changes for local query results.

 2018 – Medic Core Update – Health and wellness sites were reportedly hardest hit, but change in results affected queries in all verticals.

 Break the rules and you can be penalized.
-Generally speaking, Google will let you know when you’ve been assessed a penalty within your Google Search Console.
+Generally speaking, Google will let you know within your Google Search Console when you’ve been assessed a penalty.
 Overcoming a search engine penalty can be quite time consuming so it is best to play by the rules.

 How to Overcome This?
-Keep an eye on your Google Search Console so if you ever are assessed a penalty you can begin the recovery process right away.
+Keep an eye on your Google Search Console so if you are ever assessed a penalty you can begin the recovery process right away.
 Ideally, if your website is built by experienced professionals and is based on a sound SEO strategy, the chances of being assessed a search engine penalty are low.

 A new related business may open up shop, or an old business may take on a new SEO strategy.
-Chances are, if your website ranks well, your site will be their goal.
-A good SEO professional will analyze what all the competitors are doing and then strive to do all of that, and then more (and better).
-Staying ahead of your competition is possible with a continuous SEO strategy.
+Chances are, if your website ranks well, overtaking your website will be their goal.
+A good SEO professional will analyze what all the competitors are doing as well, and then strive to keep your website on top of the game.
+Staying ahead of your competition regardless of minor keyword ranking fluctuations is possible with a continuous SEO strategy.

 How to Overcome This?
 Your ongoing SEO maintenance should include competition research.
 This way, you can keep an eye on the new players to the game and stay one step ahead.
 Once again, if you can continue to publish quality content that your target visitors want, you will have a head start over newcomers to the game.